numfocus/DISCOVER-Cookbook/assessment.md

+---
+layout: page
-# Assessment of the event
+title: Assessment of the event
+---

  ✅ Survey participants after the event to establish whether your diversity and inclusion measures had an effect.